codelittinc/engineering-hiring/questions/_Stack-Agnostic.md

 - Are you familiar with **Docker**?
 - What is the TDD methodology?
 - What is the Continuous Integration?
+- What is the **MVC** pattern?
+- What is the difference between a relational and a non relational database?

 # Full-stack